 Targets Responses Outcomes Making it happen Responsibilities and partnerships Timing By 2025, community cohesion will improve by five percent over 2019 levels.
 By 2025, there Implement a community engagement and capacity building program that enables ongoing community participation in the implementation of this Resilience Plan.
 Resilient-ready residents make a signed commitment following certification of being resilient-ready.
 Implement a project to be named 'Resilient Ryde 2030 - Building capacity for situational responses by local communities to reduce the impact of climate change'.
-Council's Environment team (lead group) with consultants to assist with design and first stage of program.
+Environment team (lead group) with consultants to assist with design and first stage of program.
 2020 onwards will be at least 10,000 resilience-ready residents in the City of Ryde.
 By 2025, there will be at least 50 Resilient Organisations in the City of Ryde.
 Implement community health and environmental health programs.
 Community and environmental health is protected consistent with Council's objectives and targets.
 Health of community through post event periods of recovery is maintained for quality of life and wellbeing longer term outcomes.
 Continue surveillance, monitoring and compliance checks across environmental health functions and areas of Council responsibility.
 Continue to monitor mosquito-borne diseases and work with regional groups on management programs (including local spraying if required) in response to increased risks.
-Continue to respond to alerts and advice of District Health Service for infectious diseases (including viral and emerging) and undertake appropriate actions.
-Continue to hold community immunisation clinics for vaccinations.
-Environment Health (lead group) with Community Services teams in collaboration with other agencies and local organisations 2020 onwards Implement policies and plans relating to social cohesion, inclusion and community well-being.
-The City of Ryde is a cohesive and inclusive community with well supported services for health and wellbeing.
+Continue to respond to alerts and advice of Northern Sydney Local Health District for infectious diseases (including viral and emerging) and undertake appropriate actions.
+Continue to hold community immunisation clinics for vaccinations Environment Health (lead group) with Community Services teams in collaboration with other agencies and local organisations 2020 onwards Implement policies and plans relating to social cohesion, inclusion and community well-being.
+The City of Ryde is a cohesive and inclusive community with well supported services for health and wellbeing, including for more vulnerable sections of the community such as CALD groups, people of Indigenous background, elderly residents and those living with disabilities.
 Consistently integrate key actions from Council's Social Plan (2019) and other relevant plans and strategies.
-Promote sun and heat protection in the community and update relevant manuals and procedures for staff working at Council.
-Community Services (lead group) with Parks and Environment teams 2020-2030
+Community Services team 2020-2030